betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-5.md

 # GPS Rescue 4.5

 Betaflight 4.5 makes the following significant improvements to GPS rescue:
-- greatly improved support for UBlox GPS modules, particularly M9 and M10, improving rescue reliability and smoothness.
+- Greatly improved support for UBlox GPS modules, particularly M9 and M10, improving rescue reliability and smoothness.
 - Flyaways due to heading errors are now much less likely, due to major improvements in IMU heading determination code.
 - Angle mode with earth referencing gives more effective roll during a rescue.
 - Rescues can be initiated closer to home than previously without disarming.